Legal cigarette sales continue to decline

 Grocery retailers remains the leading distribution channel for tobacco products

-The bulk of sales of tobacco products in South Africa continue to be through grocery retailers such as supermarkets and tobacco specialists, which accounted for the majority of volume share in 2012.
-The highest share of volume sales of tobacco products was derived from supermarkets in 2012, due to easy access and convenience: this applies predominantly to cigarettes, but not cigars and smoking tobacco – tobacco specialists leads in these categories.
-In addition, the high volume share of supermarkets can be attributed to these outlets offering relatively lower-priced products when compared with other retail channels, such as tobacco specialists.
-Despite supermarket popularity the distribution channel for tobacco is diversifying; tobacco products are increasingly being sold through other retail channels, such as kiosks, newsagents, street vendors and spaza shops.
+The bulk of tobacco products in South Africa continued to be sold through grocery retailers such as supermarkets and tobacco specialists.
+Supermarkets accounted for the highest share of volume sales due to their easy access and convenience.
+This applied predominantly to cigarettes, with tobacco specialists being the leading channel for cigars and smoking tobacco.
+In addition, the high volume share of supermarkets can be attributed to these outlets offering relatively lower-priced products when compared with other retail channels.
+Despite the popularity of supermarkets, the distribution of tobacco is diversifying.
+Tobacco products are increasingly being sold through other retail channels such as kiosks, newsagents, street vendors and spaza shops.

 Sample Tobacco Data

 Delivery: Files are delivered directly into your account within a few minutes of purchase.

 Discover the latest market trends and uncover sources of future market growth for the Tobacco industry in South Africa with research from Euromonitor's team of in-country analysts.

 Find hidden opportunities in the most current research data available, understand competitive threats with our detailed market analysis, and plan your corporate strategy with our expert qualitative analysis and growth projections.

 If you're in the Tobacco industry in South Africa, our research will save you time and money while empowering you to make informed, profitable decisions.